ZaremaHarachik/Final_ML_Project/README.md

 Stroke Prediction using Machine Learning

 Project Description
-This project aims to predict the likelihood of a patient having a stroke based on various health-related features such as age, hypertension, heart disease, smoking status, and BMI.
-The dataset used comes from Kaggle and represents real-world healthcare data.
+In this project, I built a machine learning model to predict if a person is likely to have a stroke based on health data.
+The dataset includes features like age, hypertension, heart disease, BMI, and smoking status.
-The goal is to build and evaluate classification models that can identify potential stroke cases, which is critical in medical decision-making and early intervention.

-Machine Learning Algorithms Used
-Logistic Regression – A statistical method for binary classification, used to model the probability of stroke occurrence.
-Decision Tree Classifier – A flowchart-like tree structure that splits data into branches based on feature conditions.
-Naive Bayes – A probabilistic model based on Bayes' Theorem with strong independence assumptions.

-Final model choice was made based on evaluation using F1-score and confusion matrices, with Logistic Regression selected for its better performance on imbalanced data.
+What I Did
+Loaded and cleaned the stroke dataset from Kaggle Handled missing values and encoded categorical features Scaled numerical features
+Trained and tested three models:
+Logistic Regression
+Decision Tree
+Naive Bayes

+How I Chose the Best Model
+I looked at Accuracy and F1 Score
+I also used confusion matrices to see how well each model predicted stroke cases The dataset is imbalanced (very few stroke cases), so F1 Score was more important than accuracy Final choice: Logistic Regression – It had the best F1 Score and handled the imbalanced data better

-Libraries Used
+Tools and Libraries Used
+Python
-Pandas – For data loading and preprocessing
+Pandas and NumPy
-NumPy – For numerical operations
-Matplotlib & Seaborn – For visualization and plotting confusion matrices Scikit-learn (sklearn) – For:
-Model implementation (LogisticRegression, DecisionTreeClassifier, GaussianNB) Data preprocessing (StandardScaler, train_test_split) Evaluation metrics (accuracy_score, f1_score, confusion_matrix)
+Matplotlib and Seaborn (for plots)
+Scikit-learn (for machine learning models and evaluation)

 Dataset
 Source: https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset